People

 Image Project: The influence of western boundary currents on the extra-tropical transition of tropical cyclones.

 I received my Bachelor of Science Degree in Civil Engineering from the University of Texas at Austin in 2016.
 During my undergraduate studies, I had the opportunity to enroll in two meteorology courses and tutor students in the subject.
 I also conducted research into how meteorological conditions affect particulate matter concentrations in urban areas near interstate highways.
 These experiences helped me see that I would like to continue learning about meteorology and atmospheric science.
 After working in water and wastewater engineering for a time, I decided to pursue graduate school and switch fields to study meteorology!
 I was born and raised in Central Texas and moved to Florida in August 2018.
+When I am not studying or working, you can find me hiking or trail running with my dog, reading, camping and traveling, and attempting to cook.
+Co-advised with Dr. Allison Wing.

 Georgina Rojo de Anda